Your window to apply for these tax credits opens January 2, 2019 and closes January 23, 2019.

 5) Don’t Ask for Too Much

-Companies that ask for too much tax credit don’t get a “counter offer.”
+Companies that ask for too much tax credit don’t get a “counter-offer.”
 They simply get refused.
 You also don’t want to ask for too little and leave money on the table – a common mistake for companies that do win.
-You also don’t want to reach so high that you eliminate whatever chance you might have had.
 If this sounds like “The Price is Right,” then you’ve got the right idea.

 6) Use a Pro